emolinaro/scRNAseq-AAE/README.md

 * Install [Graphiviz](https://www.graphviz.org/) library for visualization of network graphs in the notebook (optional).

-* The data [preprocressing notebook](https://github.com/emolinaro/scRNAseq-AAE/blob/master/src/preprocessing.ipynb) is used to filter and label the datasets.
+* The data [preprocressing](https://github.com/emolinaro/scRNAseq-AAE/blob/master/notebooks/preprocessing.ipynb) notebook is used to apply filters and add labels to the datasets.

-* Examples of the clustering analysis for specific datasets are reported in the [analysis notebook](https://github.com/emolinaro/scRNAseq-AAE/blob/master/src/analysis.ipynb).
+* Examples of the clustering analysis for specific datasets are reported in the [distributed_analysis](https://github.com/emolinaro/scRNAseq-AAE/blob/master/notebooks/distributed_analysis.ipynb) notebook.